fbgallet/roam-extension-speech-to-roam/README.md

 ```

 The SmartBlock button will be `{{🎙️:SmartBlock:Speech-to-Roam}}` (can be used once), or to have a permanent button in a given block, and automatically insert the transcription in the children blocks: `{{🎙️:SmartBlock:Speech-to-Roam:RemoveButton=false}}`

+### API usage fees

+Moderate but regular use should only cost a few tens of cents per month (costs may increase if you use GPT-4 (default is GPT-3.5), think to set a maximum monthly limit).
+You can check the detailed daily cost of your usage of Whisper and other OpenAI models [here](https://platform.openai.com/usage), update is almost instantaneous.

+_OpenAI Whisper API pricing:_

+- `$0.006/minute` (rounded to the nearest second)

+To give you an idea, using Whisper for 10 minutes a day for a month equates to 1.80 $

+_OpenAI GPT API pricing:_

+The prices are for 1000 tokens.
+For comparison, this documentation is equivalent to about 3500 tokens (2000 words).

+- gpt-3.5-turbo (16k context)
+  - Input: `$0.0005` / 1K tokens
+  - Output: `$0.0010` / 1K tokens
+- gpt-4-turbo-preview (128k context)
+  - input: `$0.01` / 1K tokens
+  - output: `$0.03` / 1K tokens

+See updated OpenAI API pricing [here](https://openai.com/pricing).

+_Claude API pricing:_

+- Haiku:
+  - Input: `$0.00025` / 1K tokens
+  - Output: `$0.00125` / 1K tokens
+- Sonnet
+  - input: `$0.003` / 1K tokens
+  - output: `$0.015` / 1K tokens
+- Opus
+  - input: `$0.015` / 1K tokens
+  - output: `$0.075` / 1K tokens

+See updated Anthropic Claude API pricing [here](https://www.anthropic.com/api).

 ---